sfomuseum/ios-multiscreen-starter/README.md

 This is meant to be a working _reference implementation_ for other applications.
 It is not designed to be an abstract container in to which a web application is placed.

-You don't need to be an XCode (or even iOS) expert but there is some expectation that you know the basics and can put together a (simple) project and compile it from scratch.
+You don't need to be an XCode or a Swift expert but there is some expectation that you know the basics and can put together a (simple) project and compile it from scratch.

 ## How does it work and what are the moving pieces?